sannasideup/mappingworkshop/README.md

 # HappyMapping
-This site is for a mapping workshop presented at UC Irvine Libraries on March 1, 2017.
-This page  . . .
+This is a barebones starter page for a digital project.